* Upside inflation surprise helps lift demand for USD

 also pushed higher in May.

-News of the pick-up in inflation was announced as Fed
+The pick-up in inflation came as Fed policymakers prepared

-policymakers prepared to conclude a two-day meeting.
-The Fed is
+to conclude a two-day meeting.
+The Fed is widely expected to

 "We are expecting the Fed to raise their inflation